AI Use Cases/Manufacturing

 Weekly previously spent on manual

-Manufacturers typically realize a meaningful reduction in order-to-production cycle time within the first 90 days, directly improving throughput yield and reducing the planning rework that kills OEE.
-Sales teams recover 6-10 hours weekly previously spent on manual CRM entry, redirecting that capacity to customer engagement and upsell conversations.
-Data accuracy improves from 82-88% (typical manual entry rates) to 96-99%, eliminating the compliance escapes and production holds that trigger scrap and rework.
-For high-mix operations, the elimination of mid-shift production stoppages due to missing or conflicting order data typically saves 2-4% in materials waste and prevents the 8-12% COGS compression that follows unplanned downtime.
+The numbers below are scoping targets, stated as assumptions - not observed results.
+Every engagement starts by measuring your actual baseline.
+Manufacturers typically target a 20-35% reduction in order-to-production cycle time within the first 90 days, directly improving throughput yield and reducing the planning rework that kills OEE.
+Sales teams are scoped to recover 6-10 hours weekly previously spent on manual CRM entry, redirecting that capacity to customer engagement and upsell conversations.
+Data accuracy is targeted to move from typical manual-entry levels into the high nineties, cutting off the compliance escapes and production holds that trigger scrap and rework.
+For high-mix operations, eliminating mid-shift stoppages caused by missing or conflicting order data is modeled to save 2-4% in materials waste and avoid the margin hit that follows unplanned downtime.

 Over 12 months, compounding benefits accelerate.
 Fewer order corrections mean planners spend less time in exception management, freeing capacity for demand forecasting and supply chain optimization.
 Improved data quality reduces the audit burden for ISO 9001:2015 and ITAR compliance reviews, lowering compliance risk and certification costs.
-Sales velocity increases as reps close deals faster without administrative friction.
-Most manufacturers report cumulative throughput gains of 15-20% by month 12, with materials waste declining a further 3-5% as production runs stabilize.
-The system pays for itself in the first 6 months through cycle time compression alone; months 7-12 are pure margin recovery.
+Reps close faster without administrative friction.
+A deployment like this typically targets cumulative throughput gains of 15-20% by month 12, with a further 3-5% materials waste reduction as production runs stabilize.
+The scoping model has the system paying for itself within the first six months through cycle time compression alone - pressure-test that assumption against your own order volume before you accept it.

 Target Scope